 “Deep Learning” systems, typified by deep neural networks, are increasingly taking over all AI tasks, ranging from language understanding, and speech and image recognition, to machine translation, planning, and even game playing and autonomous driving.
 As a result, expertise in deep learning is fast changing from an esoteric desirable to a mandatory prerequisite in many advanced academic settings, and a large advantage in the industrial job market.

 In this course we will learn about the basics of deep neural networks, and their applications to various AI tasks.
-By the end of the course, it is expected that students will have significant familiarity with the subject, and to be able to apply to them to a variety of tasks.
+By the end of the course, it is expected that students will have significant familiarity with the subject, and be able to apply Deep Learning to a variety of tasks.
 They will also be positioned to understand much of the current literature on the topic and extend their knowledge through further study.

 Instructor: Bhiksha Raj

 Grading will be based on weekly quizzes, homework assignments and a final project.

 There will be five assignments in all.
 They will also be due on the same date.

 |Quizzes||12 quizzes (bottom 2 quiz scores will be dropped), total contribution to grade 24%|

 The late policy will be such that with every day you are late, you would be eligible for a lower grade.
 For example, if the homework was due on 22nd and you would submit on 23rd then you would be only eligible for a B in the homework.
 The grades would keep dropping as the days go by.